Pupil Premium

 How much Pupil Premium does the school receive?

-The percentage of pupils known to be eligible for free school meals is 57%.
-The national percentage is 25%.
+The percentage of pupils known to be eligible for pupil premium is 51%.
+The national percentage is 26%.

 We have used the research evidence provided by the Education Endowment Fund (EEF) to guide our decisions about where to spend our Pupil Premium funding.
 Full details can be found in the document below.